1bardesign/batteries/readme.md

 ## Export Globals

-You are strongly encouraged to use the library in a "fire and forget" manner through `require("batteries"):export()` (or whatever appropriate module path), which will modify builtin lua modules (such as `table` and `math`) and expose all the other modules directly as globals for convenience.
+You are strongly encouraged to use the library in a "fire and forget" manner through `require("batteries"):export()` (or whatever appropriate module path), which will modify builtin lua modules (such as `table` and `math`), and expose all the other modules directly as globals for your convenience.

-This eases consumption later on - you don't have to remember if say, `table.remove_value` is built in to lua or not, or get used to accessing the builtin table functions through `batteries.table` or `tablex`.
+This eases consumption across your project - you don't have to require modules everywhere, or remember if say, `table.remove_value` is built in to lua or not, or get used to accessing the builtin table functions through `batteries.table` or `tablex`.

-While this will likely sit badly with anyone who's had "no globals!" hammered into them, I believe for `batteries` (and many foundational libraries) it makes sense to just import once at boot.
+While this will likely sit badly with anyone who's had "no globals! ever!" hammered into them, I believe that for `batteries` (and many foundational libraries) it makes sense to just import once at boot.
 You're going to be pulling it in almost everywhere anyway; why bother making yourself jump through more hoops?

-You can of course use the separate modules on their own, either with a single require for all of `batteries`, with use through something like `batteries.functional.map`; or requiring individual modules explicitly.
-This more careful approach _will_ let you be more clear about your dependencies, at the cost of more setup work needing to re-require batteries everywhere, or expose it as a global in the first place.
+You can, of course, use the separate modules on their own, either requiring individual modules explicitly, or a single require for all of `batteries` and use through something like `batteries.functional.map`.
+This more involved approach _will_ let you be more clear about your dependencies, if you care deeply about that - at the cost of more setup work needing to re-require batteries everywhere you use it, or expose it as a global in the first place.

-I'd strongly recommend that if you find yourself frustrated with the above, stop and think why/if you really want to avoid globals for a library intended to be commonly used across your entire codebase!
+I'd strongly recommend that if you find yourself frustrated with the above, stop and think why/if you really want to avoid globals for something intended to be commonly used across your entire codebase!
+Are you explicitly `require`ing `math` and `table` everywhere you use it too?
+Are you just as ideologically opposed to `require` being a global?

 You may wish to reconsider, and save yourself typing `batteries` a few hundred times :)

 ## Git Submodule or Static Install?